sminliwu/sminliwu.github.io/_posts/2021-04-13-kickshaws-ankle-strap.md

 These instructions assume that you have the slipper oriented so that the toe is pointing down and the cuff is pointing to your right.
 So the ankle strap should first go "up" the work to go around the back of the heel.

+The fun thing about any "afterthought" technique is that you have complete freedom in what yarn you use!
+You can use either MC or CC for an afterthought ankle strap.
+Heck, you can use any other yarn at your disposal.
+Just keep in mind that yarns that differ greatly from the worsted-weight wool yarns you used in the rest of the slipper will give a different effect.
+They might stretch differently or create smaller/bigger stitches, and you might have to fiddle more with spacing out stitches/rows.

 #### 2.1 Afterthought I-cord

 Use the same needle size you used to knit the slippers.
 Beginning at the point marked with a red "X" in **Diagram A**, use your R needle to pick up and knit three sts in a garter ridge.
 Slip all three sts to your L needle (or if you're using DPN's, just slide them over) with the yarn in back.

+Repeat the following two rows to work an attached i-cord:

-**I-cord Row 1:** Pick up (without knitting) the stitch above the previous row, in the next garter ridge.
+> **I-cord Row 1:** Pick up (without knitting) the stitch above the previous row, in the next garter ridge.
 Slip this stitch onto the L needle.
 K2tog.
 You should still have 3 stitches on the needle.
 K2, slip 3 to L needle wyib.
+>

-**I-cord Row 2:** K3, slip 3 to L needle wyib.
+> **I-cord Row 2:** K3, slip 3 to L needle wyib.

+Continue around the heel until you reach the ending point marked with a red "X" in **Diagram B**.
+Cut your yarn, leaving a 6"/15cm tail.
+Use the tail to sew the three i-cord stitches to the next garter ridge on the slipper.

 #### 2.2 Afterthought Crochet Row